-Last October, as the financial world was spiraling toward all-out Armageddon, Tim and I were doing what every other investor on Earth probably wished they could be doing at that moment ...
+In October 2008, as fears of all-out Financial Armageddon led hundreds of great businesses to shed billions in value, Austin and I were doing what every other investor on Earth wished they could be doing at that moment.

 Of course, we were also talking stocks ...

-In fact, he told us that he firmly believed most people couldn't beat the market buying individual stocks, and that many of the companies behind them were run by "drunken chimpanzees."
+Instead, we were talking about what had been perhaps our most interesting meeting.
+A local business legend had told us he firmly believed that most people -- himself included -- couldn't beat the market buying individual stocks, and that many of the companies behind them were run by (ahem) "drunken chimpanzees."

-So it's not hard to understand why Dilbert creator Scott Adams quipped that Dogbert, CEO of Confusopoly Corp.
+So, really, we shouldn't have been surprised when Adams wondered aloud if Dogbert, CEO of Confusopoly Corp.
 (Ticker: HUH), could convince the world's bankers that an active market for commercial paper would melt Greenland.
 Or that ritual cat sacrifices were the key to saving America's auto industry.

-Laugh all you want, but bankers at Merrill Lynch, Morgan Stanley, and elsewhere are the same Harvard-stupid folks who thought that credit derivatives weren't all that risky.
+Ridiculous?
+Sure.
+But it was the bankers at Merrill Lynch, Morgan Stanley, and elsewhere who bought into the crazy notion that credit derivatives weren't all that risky.
 Who's to say they wouldn't believe a cartoon character?
 Or that they wouldn't find synergies between CDOs and cat sacrifices?
 They're eerily similar, after all -- both begin with the letter "c."

-Adams gave us nine steps that he says can help you to generate (and protect) wealth when performed in order.
+Adams gave us nine steps that he says, when performed in order, can help you to generate (and protect) wealth.
 We think his suggestions are pretty Foolish, and thus, with his permission (thanks, Scott), we publish them here:

 - Make a will.